 - Will this surgery change how I eat or use the bathroom?

 - Do I have other options that may treat my problem?

 A note from Cleveland Clinic

 While colectomy is major surgery, it is largely safe and effective.
 Recent medical advances may help you get back to your usual routines faster than you expect.
-If you’re concerned about the potential of needing a colostomy, reach out to your provider.
-They can answer any questions or concerns you have about how a colostomy bag may affect your life.
+If you’re concerned about potentially needing an ostomy, reach out to your provider.
+They can answer any questions or concerns you have about how an ostomy bag may affect your life.
 You may not need one at all.
 But if you do, you should know that having a colostomy bag doesn’t have to stop you from living a full, active and happy life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy